|Dispute Assessment Officer|

 - Experience in dispute resolution techniques, including in the assessment of disputes, case management, and facilitative settlement.

 What values and skills should you have?

-- proven client service experience, with the ability to provide expert advice in a related area
+- proven client service and/or case management experience, with the ability to provide expert advice in a related area

 - strong conflict management skills